roodyadam/ECS-v2-project/README.md

 **⚠️ IMPORTANT**: Tear down resources to avoid ongoing costs:

+### Option 1: Using GitHub Actions (Recommended)

+1. Go to Actions → Destroy Infrastructure
+2. Click "Run workflow"
+3. Type "destroy" in the confirmation field
+4. Click "Run workflow"

+### Option 2: Manual Terraform Destroy

 ```bash
 cd infra/envs/dev
 terraform destroy -auto-approve
 ```

+**Note**:
+- The bootstrap resources (GitHub OIDC provider and deploy role) are kept separate and won't be destroyed
-Note: The backend S3 bucket and DynamoDB table should be kept for future use, or manually deleted if no longer needed.
+- The backend S3 bucket and DynamoDB table should be kept for future use, or manually deleted if no longer needed

 ## Troubleshooting